pinterf/Frfun7/README.md

         int  P = 0

-            Undocumented parameter, only available in frfun7 2013.
             By testing, one can conclude it's a "speed -vs- quality" trade off setting.

                     0 : faster but slightly lower quality than frfun7_rev6 (may create minor artifacts around line edges).
-                    1 : slower than frfun7_rev6 but the quality is a little bit better.
+                    1 : adaptive overlapping (see also TP1). slower than frfun7_rev6 but the quality is a little bit better.

-            2021 finding by pinterf:
-            P is bit mask, plus a *1000 value for P and 1 P lsb 3 bits are zero: ???
-                    P and 1: adaptive overlapping
-                    P and 2: temporal
+                    2 : temporal
-                    P and 4: adaptive radius
+                    4 : adaptive radius

-            When P and 1, then P/1000 is defining an additional threshold on internal weight table, e.g. P = 12*1000 + 1
-            * 20210526, this /1000-parameter available as a separate parameter TP1
-            Source dated on 2006/05/11 already contains parameter P. Probably it was disabled for rev6 release (6 days before).
+            Internally the parameter is treated as a bit mask but probably it has no point.

+            Parameter is available since frfun7 2013.

         int  TP1 = 0

             A threshold which affects P=1 (adaptive overlapping).
             Introduced as a separate parameter in r0.7test.
 This value had to be encoded into P as TP1*1000 previously.
             0 will always run into a final filtering part, the bigger it is, probably the more pixels it will skip. (?)

         int  R1 = 3

-            Introduced in r0.7test, experimental.
-Algorith'm first pass was fixed to R1=3, now it can be set to R1=2.
+            Radius for first pass of the internal algorithm.
+            First pass in pre v0.7 was fixed to 3 (and was no separate parameter) Valid values are 2 or 3.

   frfun7 with default settings: